 I tested the pattern approach on my 910, with a 38 row, 20 stitch repeat in a random acrylic.
 I had some issue with some needles not selecting properly, for whatever reason.
 The repeat was not planned so a full 10 stitches were at each side of the knit, resulting in the difference on the right side of the swatch photo from its left.

-half the repeat with color change on single plain knit row (use of color changer only possible with even row change sequences), top stripe of swatch in plain rib
+half the repeat with color change on a single plain knit row (use of color changer only possible with even row change sequences), the top stripe of the swatch in plain rib

 back to scales and knitting them

 Overall, wider repeats and thicker yarns gave me harder to knit fabric, with less noticeable pockets and lack of stretch and “bounce”; ultimately I went back to a 6X6, 12 stitch 2-row sequences illustrated in the chart above.
 The thinner yarn needs to be with a bit of stretch, and enough strength not to break when ribbed and racked at the tightest possible tension.
 This is a fabric that requires concentration, having as many clues as possible to help stay on track is useful.
 If errors are made close enough to the all knit row, it is possible to unravel carefully to that point and continue on.
 Mylars or punchcards may be marked to reflect racking position.
 Here the mark on the right = 10, the one on the left = 9.
 Marks take into consideration that the card reader’ design row and knitter’s eye level row views are not the same.